-- The proposed development will provide a high level of internal and external environmental amenity for future residents of the building.
-The proposed development does not result in unfavourable or negative visual impact resulting from density, height or scale, and the works are expected to significantly improve the visual perception of the site.
+- The proposed development meets the zone objectives (Section 8.1) and the height control objectives (Section 8.2). - The proposed development is compatible with existing and future built form within the surrounding locality. - The proposed development will provide a high level of internal and external environmental amenity for future residents of the building.
+The proposed development does not result in unfavourable or negative visual impact resulting form density, height or scale, and the works are expected to significantly improve the visual perception of the site.
 The development both maintains and enhances the neighbourhood character, landscape character, streetscape and amenity of the locality.
-The site will be returned to its historical function as a community hub and a placemaker. - The additional bulk, scale and density will have a negligible effect on solar access.
-The shadows created by the development are considered to be satisfactory in regard to impacts to adjoining sites, the public domain and also within the development site.
-The minimal impact on surrounding development and public domain is demonstrated in the shadow diagrams which show that no surrounding property is overshadowed for more than 3 hours during the winter solstice (Figure 15).
+The site will be returned to its historical function as a community hub and a placemaker. - The additional height will have a negligible effect on solar access (Section 8.1.1).
+The shadows created by the development are considered to be satisfactory in regard to impacts to adjoining sites, the public domain and also within the development site. - The additional height will not impact privacy of adjoining residents considering the height exceedance. - The additional height will not impact on view sharing. - Substantial components of the development are compliant with the maximum building height.